adamisom/message-ai/docs/ARCHITECTURE.md

 │ 5.
 Get conversation participant details                             │
 │    - conversation.participantDetails: { [uid]: { displayName, email }}│
 │    ↓                                                                 │
 │ 6.
-Send to Claude API                                               │
-│    - Prompt: "Extract action items from conversation..."            │
+Send to Claude API with Tool Use                             │ │    - Model: claude-sonnet-4-20250514                             │
-│    - Include: participant list, formatted messages                  │
-│    - Request structured JSON output                                 │
+│    - Tool: extract_action_items (defined in aiTools.ts)         │
-│    - Max tokens: 2000                                               │
+│    - Tool enforces JSON schema server-side (no parsing needed)  │ │    - Max tokens: 2000                                            │
 │    ↓                                                              │
 │ 7.
-Validate Claude response with Zod                                │
+Validate and process Tool Use response                       │
-│    - Schema: ActionItemSchema (text, assignee, dueDate, priority)   │
+│    - Extract structured data from tool_use block                │
-│    - Strip markdown code blocks if present                          │
+│    - Already parsed and validated by Anthropic                  │
-│    - Parse JSON and validate                                        │
+│    - No JSON.parse() or Zod validation needed                   │
-│    - If invalid: log error, throw 'internal' error                  │ │    ↓                                                                 │
+│    ↓                                                              │
 │ 8.
 Resolve assignees                                             │
 │    - For each item with assigneeIdentifier:                         │
 │      a.
 If email: match to participant by email                     │ │      b.
 If display name: match to participant                       │